timdujardin/a11y-docs/src/content/docs/guides/designers.md

 ### Form validation

-- Inline validation close to the corresponding field.
+- Inline validation close to the corresponding field, law of proximity.
 - Error summary on top of the form contains a number of errors and links that bring the (keyboard) user to the relevant field.

 ### Error suggestion